-Southeastern Dance, concerts and art exhibits highlight Fanfare's third week
+Southeastern Theatre, a symphony and art exhibit highlight Fanfare's third week

 by: Tonya Lowentritt